In this guide, we will be covering the steps you need to take to write a solid photography business plan.

 The process of creating a business plan will help you identify any serious flaws in your business concepts.

 For example, you may uncover a very small target audience that would be saturated very quickly, or uncover very tough competition resulting in financial projections that you made to be unrealistic.

 If you already wrote a business plan and you need to pivot as a business because the current landscape is changing and the demographics in your market are changing as well, then it would be good to revisit your business plan and tweak some areas to reflect the changes.

 How Long Should a Business Plan Be?

-If you check out the SBA.gov resources, you may find that they state most recommend a business plan should be around 30 to 50 pages.
+If you check out the SBA.gov resources, you may find that they state most recommend a business plans should be around 30 to 50 pages.

-If you are getting investing like some start-ups do, most VC’s don’t even read the rest of the business plan if they don’t like the executive summary.
+If you are getting investing as some start-ups do, most VCs don’t even read the rest of the business plan if they don’t like the executive summary.

 But unless you are looking for investments because you are planning to start a business that expands outside of photography services, then the purpose of creating a business plan is to help wrap your head around the business and lay out a roadmap and game plan for success.

 This was an in-depth guide discussing how to write a business plan.
 I hope you enjoyed this guide and learned some new insights.